Home New Search Gallery How-To Books Links Workshops About Contact

 BOKEH back to Performance or back to Introduction.

 Bokeh is neutral and much better than my 18-200mm VR.
-Here are complete images at the longer focal lengths.
-The subject was at ten feet (3m).
+Here are complete images at the longer focal lengths shot on DX.
+The subject was 10 feet (3m) away.

 At 100mm I cropped and show only the middle 50% of each dimension, resulting in twice the magnification of the other images.
 At 70mm I took the middle third of each dimension, or triple the magnification.